suryapa1/agents-ai/labs.md

 ![Stopping loop](./images/aa19.png?raw=true "Stopping loop")

 7. We also have the more substantial *qwen2.5:7b* model running.
 Let's use it.
 Since we're going to be using a different model, we need to update *agent2.py* to use the new model.
-On line 10, change *llama3.5* to *qwen2.5:7b*.
+On line 10, change *llama3.5* to *qwen2.5:7b* and save your changes (Ctrl/Cmd+S).

 ![Changing model](./images/aa21.png?raw=true "Changing model")